victormours/victormours.github.io/_posts/2025-05-22-improving-trust-in-government-websites-on-the-open-web.markdown

 [insert 3 screenshots]

 Here's how it would work :
-- The browser would have a list of the different root domains used by national goverments
+- The browser would have a list of the different root domains used by national governments
-- When browsing a website using one of these domains or a subdomain, and proper SSL, the browser would display the generic goverment icon instead of the padlock
+- When browsing a website using one of these domains or a subdomain, and proper SSL, the browser would display the generic government icon instead of the padlock
 - By clicking on the icon, the usual menu would be displayed, with additionnal information about why this can be trusted as a government website.

 These screenshots are just a first draft of what this feature could look like.
 I think it could be interesting to have the `.gouv.fr` part of the url in bold in the detailed menu, and the wording could probably be tweaked.